rvcjourney/crypto-chat/README.md

 🛠️ Requirements

-Java 8 or higher
+☕ Java 8 or higher

-Console/terminal for running server & client
+🖥️ Console/terminal for running server & client

-Both programs must run on the same network (update IP in C2Client.java accordingly)
+🌐 Both programs must run on the same network (update IP in C2Client.java accordingly)

-🔮 Improvements (Future Work)
+🔮 Future Improvements

-Implement secure key exchange (e.g., RSA for AES key transfer).
+🔐 Implement secure key exchange (e.g., RSA for AES key transfer).

-Add GUI for chat instead of console.
+🖼️ Add a GUI interface for chat.

-Multi-client support (broadcast messages).
+👥 Multi-client support (broadcast messages).

-Save encrypted chat logs.
+🗂️ Save encrypted chat logs for reference.

 📜 License

 This project is for educational purposes to demonstrate socket programming & AES encryption in Java.
-Feel free to use, modify, and expand.
+Feel free to use, modify, and expand. 🚀